 For a different kind of aerial adventure, call Team Spirit and book yourself a hang gliding adventure over the canopy of the El Yunque rainforest.
 You might find the thought of hang gliding absolutely terrifying, but in truth, it's a surprisingly graceful and relaxing experience.

 And if you're worried you won't know what to do up there, you'll be in safe hands; every beginner goes on a tandem ride with an instructor.

-We don't think Puerto Rico gets the credit it deserves for its outstanding golf courses.
+Puerto Rico doesn't get the credit it deserves for its outstanding golf courses.
 Many of these were designed by the game's greats.
 People like Tom Kite, Arthur Hills, and Greg Norman have put their fingerprints on courses throughout the island, and Puerto Rico's famed East Course was recently reopened following a major renovation.

-Add the stunning views of the ocean and/or forest, the near-perfect weather most of the year, and the outstanding service you find here, and you'll find that golf in Puerto Rico makes for a great way to enjoy the outdoors.
+Add the stunning views of the ocean or forest, the near-perfect weather most of the year, and the outstanding service you find here, you'll find that golf in Puerto Rico makes for a great way to enjoy the outdoors.

 El Yunque might get most of the credit for being Puerto Rico's most amazing forest, but don't discount the wonders of the Guánica Dry Forest.
 A United Nations International Biosphere Reserve, the dry forest is an ecosystem that is vastly different from the humid environment of the rainforest.
 Trails run through the forest, past over 600 plant and animal species, some 48 of which are endangered.

 The dry forest is a highlight of visiting the Porta Caribe region of Puerto Rico and is worth it for anyone who likes to spend the day hiking amid unique natural beauty.